chmllr/notehub/README.md

 NoteHub _was_ an one-app-one-language [experiment](http://notehub.org/2012/6/16/how-notehub-is-built) and was initially implemented entirely in [Clojure](http://clojure.org) (ClojureScript).
 NoteHub's persistence layer is based on the key-value store [redis](http://redis.io).
 Currently, NoteHub is hosted for free on [Heroku](http://heroku.com).
-Send your feedback and comments directly to [@gravitydenier](http://twitter.com/gravitydenier) or open an [issue](https://github.com/chmllr/NoteHub/issues) on GitHub.

 NoteHub supports an [API](https://github.com/chmllr/NoteHub/blob/master/API.md) and can be integrated as a publishing platform.